 It's hard to ignore the trendiness of hard seltzer.
 On nearly any beer shelf, you'll find an ever-increasing selection of sparkling spiked soda water.
 With flavors ranging from simple fruits like grapefruit and mango to intriguing combinations like lime-lemongrass or pear-elderflower, these bubbly beverages are everywhere.

 As with any trend, there's a lot of misinformation circulating about hard seltzer.
-Is it really just vodka and soda?
-Are these seltzers healthier than beer or cocktails?
 Before you crack that next can, it's good to know what you're drinking.

 What Is Hard Seltzer?